GCPE2023/GCPE2023.github.io/Day01/README.md

 > <br>The video tutorial can be found [here](https://drive.google.com/file/d/1hpJDs59mpguvUomvkp3qSjBgMGutGLLk/view).

 ### Step 02: Setup GCP free trial account

+You can skip this step if you already have a billing account linked to your GCP account.

 ```diff
 - Developing in progress ...